Appearance & Reality > The Lord Jesus Christ >

 The importance of wisdom and knowledge can also be seen in the way Paul prayed for the Christians in Ephesus and Colossae.
 He prayed that the eyes of their hearts may be enlightened and that they may grow in spiritual wisdom and understanding (Eph.
 1:17-18; Col. 1:9).

-What I have mentioned as God’s preferred way of speaking to us and His approach in communicating with us is an incentive for us to seek for true knowledge and wisdom and to grow in that direction.
+What I have mentioned as God’s preferred way of speaking to us and His approach in communicating with us is an incentive for us to seek for and grow in true knowledge and wisdom.

 1 God, after He spoke long ago to the fathers in the prophets in many portions and in many ways,